secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

 **Step 4:** Claim for reimbursement:

-Once the appropriate approvals are provided on the Growth and Development issue, proceed with claiming reimbursement and close the issue. **You do not have to wait for approval or further action from the Learning and Development team.**
+Once the appropriate approvals are provided on the Growth and Development issue, proceed with processing your G&D application. **You do not have to wait for approval or further action from the Learning and Development team.**

+Before attempting to claim reimbursement, please ensure you've read through and understand the Notes on Reimbursement section below.

 - Claim your expenses via [Navan Expense](/handbook/finance/expenses/#-introduction):
   - In your Navan Expense report, choose the Expense type `G&D (Growth and Development)`.